Below you will find information on the following topics to assist you with taking online programs and courses:

 Open Entry/Open Exit (OEE): Start dates vary based on when you register.
 End dates are a fixed number of weeks after the start date.

 Regular Session: Start dates and end dates are fixed.

-Online students must register for Open Entry/Open Exit (OEE) courses by the 10th of the month in order to start on the first of the following month.
-All start dates will be on the first of the month, unless the first is during a term change.
+Online students must register for Open Entry/Open Exit (OEE) courses by the 15th of the month in order to start on the first of the following month.
+For post-secondary courses, all start dates will be on the first of the month, unless the first is during a term change.
 In this case, your start date will be the term start date.
-For term start dates, please see Academic Schedule.
+For term start dates, see Academic Schedule.

-Your end date of your course will be provided on your Fee Assessment and your class schedule can be viewed on MyQuest.
+Your course end date will be provided on your Fee Assessment and your class schedule can be viewed on MyQuest.
 Ensure you are aware of your end date.
 Neither the Office of the Registrar nor your instructors track or remind students of course end dates.

 The NorQuest Bookstore is located in the Downtown campus Main Building.
 You may purchase materials:

 If you choose to order your books elsewhere, you must still purchase a current version of the learner guide.